An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 7. Show Them How and When to Contact You

-Whether your call to action is to reply to your email or to schedule time for a video call, it’s always good practice to let your email recipient know when you’re available (to talk, email, or meet up) and how best to contact you (via phone, email, or WhatsApp).
+It’s always good practice to let your email recipient know when you’re available (to talk, email, or meet up) and how best to contact you (via phone, email, or WhatsApp).
+If you don’t leave any uncertainties, the recipient doesn’t have to think about it and can simply schedule that meeting with you.

 8. Say Thank You

-The person receiving your email introduction might not send you the reply you were hoping for, but thanking them in advance just for reading your email is the polite thing to do.
+The person receiving your email introduction might not send you the reply you were hoping for.
+That’s just a fact of life.
+It’s still good manners to thank them in advance just for reading your email and considering your proposal.
+It’s polite and won’t do any harm.
 Always be gracious in your email introductions, signing off with gratitude and a simple thank you.

 9. Sign off with Another Greeting